GuillaumeFalourd/formulas-aws/README.md

 ## Use Formulas

-To import this repository, you need to have [Ritchie CLI installed](https://docs.ritchiecli.io/getting-started/installation)
+To import this repository, you need [Ritchie CLI installed](https://docs.ritchiecli.io/getting-started/installation)

 Then, you can use the `rit add repo` command manually, or execute the command line below directly on your terminal: